ddnexus/pagy/docs/api/paginators.md

   - Set the number of items per page (default `20`)
 - `requestable_limit: max_limit`
   - Allow the client to set the `:limit` in the `request` params, up-to the `max_limit` value
+- `:max_pages`
+  - Allow only `:max_pages`
 - `jsonapi: true`
   - Enable JSON:API-compliant URLs and query_params
-- `:params`
-  - Set it to a `Hash` of params to merge with the query params, or a `Lambda` that can edit/add/delete the request params (modify the query_params directly: the result is ignored).
-Keys must be strings.
-- `:max_pages`
-  - Allow only `:max_pages`
 - `:page_sym`
   - Set it to change the symbol of the `:page` in URLs and query_params (default `:page`).
 - `:limit_sym`
   - Set it to change the symbol of the `:limit` in URLs and query_params (default `:limit`).
+- `:params`
+  - Set it to a `Hash` of params to merge with the query params, or a `Lambda` that can edit/add/delete the request params (modify the query_params directly: the result is ignored).
+Keys must be strings.
 - `:request_path`
   - Override the request path in pagination URLs.
 Pass the path only (not the absolute url). _(see [Pass the request path](/docs/Practical%20Guide/how-to.md#pass-the-request-path))_
 - `:request`
-  - **Set this hash only for non-rack environments** _(It is set automatically from the request)_.
+  - **Set this hash only for non-rack environments**. _(It is set automatically from the request)_.
 For example:
     ```ruby
      { base_url:     'http://www.example.com',
        path:         '/path',